libuv/libuv/docs/src/poll.rst

     not close the socket while the handle is active.
 If the user does that anyway, the callback *may* be called reporting an error status, but this is **not** guaranteed.
-If `status == UV_EBADF` polling is discontinued for the file handle and no further events will be reported, the user should then call :c:func:`uv_close` on the handle.
+If `status == UV_EBADF` polling is discontinued for the file handle and no further events will be reported.
+The user should then call :c:func:`uv_close` on the handle.

     .. note::